 Your Listener should be placed within 50 feet of the Base Station.
 If necessary, you can use a range extender.

-The Listener's optimal range is within three feet of the Smoke/CO detector with the microphone vent facing the device.
+The Listener's optimal range is within six inches of the Smoke/CO detector with the microphone vent facing the device.